 California Stewardship Network - Thriving Regions.
 Thriving State

 Morgan Family Foundation launched CSN, the California Stewardship Network, to develop and support innovative regional solutions to California’s most pressing economic, environmental, and community challenges.
 Our regions are as diverse as our population, so one size does not fit all, but CSN is a grassroots, bottom-up, citizen-led effort to revive the California Dream.

 CSN focuses on the “stewardship of place.”
 Across California, multi-sector organizations are leading grassroots efforts to solve pressing economic, environmental and social issues within the diverse regions of our state.

-Currently, twelve regions are participating in the California Stewardship Network.
-These regions are: San Diego, Fresno, Inland Empire, Los Angeles County, Sonoma County, Redwood Coast, Butte County, Sacramento, Silicon Valley, San Luis Obispo County, the Sierra Nevada region and Ventura County.
+Currently, 15 regions are participating in the California Stewardship Network.
+These regions are: San Diego, Fresno, Inland Empire, Los Angeles County, Sonoma County, Monterey, Redwood Coast, Butte County, Sacramento, Silicon Valley, San Francisco Bay, San Luis Obispo County, Tahoe, the Sierra Nevada region and Ventura County.
 Their focus is whole-region stewardship, their approach is collaboration, and their outcomes are innovative solutions.
 All are led by civic entrepreneurs who engage corporate, government and civic sectors to share best practices and achieve statewide transformation.

 Together, this Network of regions has developed a Shared Agenda: Thriving Regions, Thriving State.
 To learn more about this effort and to read the Shared Agenda, visit www.castewardship.org.

-Since 2012, CSN has partnered with California Forward (www.cafwd.org) to launch a bi-annual California Economic Summit.
-The California Economic Summit is a collaborative process that connects regional and state leaders—completing a feedback loop from grassroots efforts in California’s regions to the state’s legislators.
+Since 2012, CSN has partnered with California Forward (www.cafwd.org) to launch the California Economic Summit, a collaborative process that connects regional and state leaders—completing a feedback loop from grassroots efforts in California’s regions to the state’s legislators.